-With cooler yet still mild temperatures, fall is the perfect time to get your home cozy and organized for winter and the holiday season.
+With cooler yet mild temperatures, fall is the perfect time to get your home cozy and organized for winter and the holiday season.
 This may mean catching up on projects that got dropped in the wake of summer vacations and other warm-weather activities.
 Use our fall organizing checklist to help you get it all done.

 Fall Organizing Outdoors:

-This may not be on your personal checklist, but taking care of things outside is just as important as organizing the inside of your home.
+This may not be on your checklist, but taking care of things outside is just as important as organizing the inside of your home.

 Gardening and Lawn Equipment